How to get to Samara from Tamarindo, Costa Rica?

 Solo travelers & couples - 3hrs - $60

-A shared shuttle is a solid choice for a budget-friendly option that still offers comfort.
+A shared shuttle is a solid budget-friendly option that still offers comfort.
 You'll be traveling with a few other passengers, but it still includes door-to-door service from your accommodation in Tamarindo to Sámara or Puerto Carrillo.
 The journey usually takes about 3 to 4 hours.

 Prices are typically around $60 per person.
 While it’s not as quick as a private shuttle, it's a great way to travel without the hassle of driving.
 Keep in mind that shared shuttles have a set schedule and can take a little longer, but the convenience makes up for it.